cdl-geneseo/geneseo-dictionary/O/Orchard.md

 # Orchard

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Orchard

 Created by  Jacob Schlau, last modified on May 07, 2022

 Orchard: (n.) street located off of Court St where much of the college greek life resides. &quot;I had to walk my suitemate all the way back home from Orchard.&quot; As of 2022, &quot;Orchard&quot; is very familiar with Geneseo students, averaging a score of 4.7 out of 5, with 1 representing a word unknown to Geneseo students and 5 representing a word used daily among students.
 J. Schlau 2022